Counting on General Run-Length Grammars: Introduction

 The use of run-length rules has become essential to produce grammars with size guarantees and convenient regularities that speed up indexed searches and other computations \cite{KRRW15,GKKL18,GNPjacm19,christiansen2020optimal,KK23,kociumaka2024near}.
 The progress made in indexing texts with CFGs has been extended to RLCFGs, reaching the same status in most cases.
-These extensions include extracting substrings, computing substring summaries, and locating all the occurrences of a pattern string \cite[App.~A]{christiansen2020optimal}.
+These functionalities include extracting substrings, computing substring summaries, and locating all the occurrences of a pattern string \cite[App.~A]{christiansen2020optimal}.
 It has also been shown that RLCFGs can be balanced \cite{NOUspire22} in the same way as CFGs \cite{GJL21}, which simplifies many compressed computations on RLCFGs.

-Interestingly, {\em counting} pattern occurrences efficiently, that is, determining how many times a pattern occurs in the text without spending the time to list those occurrences, can be done on CFGs, but not so far on RLCFGs.
-The counting query is useful in various fields, such as pattern discovery and ranked retrieval, for example to help determine the frequency or relevance of a pattern in the texts of a collection \cite{NavACMcs14}.
+Interestingly, {\em counting}, that is, determining how many times a pattern occurs in the text without spending the time to list those occurrences, can be done efficiently on CFGs, but not so far on RLCFGs.
+Counting is useful in various fields, such as pattern discovery and ranked retrieval, for example to help determine the frequency or relevance of a pattern in the texts of a collection \cite{NavACMcs14}.

-Navarro \cite{navarro2019document} showed how to count the occurrences of a pattern $P[1\dd m]$ in $T[1\dd n]$ in \(O(m^2 + m\log^{2+\epsilon} n )\) time using \(O(g)\) space if a CFG of size $g$ represents $T$, for any constant $\epsilon>0$.
-Christiansen et al. \cite{christiansen2020optimal} improved this time to $O(m\log^{2+\epsilon} n )$ by using more recent underlying data structures for tries.
-Christiansen et al.~\cite{christiansen2020optimal} and Kociumaka et al.~\cite{kociumaka2024near} managed to efficiently count on {\em particular} RLCFGs, but could not extend their mechanism to general RLCFGs.
-Christiansen et al.'s paper \cite{christiansen2020optimal} finishes, referring to counting, with ``However, this holds only for CFGs.
-Run-length rules introduce significant challenges [...]
-An interesting open problem is to generalize this solution to arbitrary RLCFGs.''
+Navarro \cite{navarro2019document} showed how to count the occurrences of a pattern $P[1\dd m]$ in $T[1\dd n]$ in \(O(m^2 + m\log^{2+\epsilon} n )\) time using \(O(g)\) space if a CFG of size $g$ represents $T$, for any constant $\epsilon>0$ \fixx{chosen at indexing time}.
+Christiansen et al. improved this time to $O(m\log^{2+\epsilon} n )$ by using more recent underlying data structures for tries.
+Christiansen et al.~\cite{christiansen2020optimal} and Kociumaka et al.~\cite{kociumaka2024near} \fixx{extended the result to} {\em particular} RLCFGs, \fixx{even achieving optimal $O(m)$ time by using additional space,} but could not extend their mechanism to general RLCFGs.